metaforx/djangocms-rest/docs/tutorial/01-quickstart.rst

 Quick Start Guide
 ================

-This guide will help you get started with django CMS REST quickly.
+This guide will help you get started with djangocms-rest quickly.
 We'll create a simple example that demonstrates the basic functionality.

 Prerequisites
 ------------